lakejs/lake-docs/guide/index.md

 editor.render();
 ```

-Directly visit the local [CDN example](/assets/cdn){target="_blank"} to see the result of running the code above.
+Visit the [CDN example](/assets/cdn){target="_blank"} on this website to see the result of running the code above.
 The same example is also available on [CodeSandbox](https://codesandbox.io/embed/z9p964?module=/index.html).

 ## Integrating with frameworks